someshsingh-7251/someshsingh-7251/Readme.md

 - Built a personal website showcasing my work, projects, and skills.
 - Implemented a responsive design using HTML, CSS, and JavaScript.

+### 💡 **My Philosophy**
+I believe in continuous learning and evolving with the fast-paced tech world.
+I love taking on new challenges that help me grow both personally and professionally.
+As I develop as a **full-stack web developer** and gain more experience in the **business and sales** world, I aim to create solutions that can benefit society and bridge the gap between technology and business.

 ## 📈 GitHub Stats

 ![Somesh Singh's GitHub stats](https://github-readme-stats.vercel.app/api?username=someshsingh-7251&show_icons=true&theme=radical)